jorgemir/Sport-Event-Hotels/source/_posts/2022-winter-games.md

 thumbnail: /images/uploads/2020-winter-games.jpg
 ---

 The 2020 Winter Games will take place in Beijing, China.
-To book hotel rooms please contact us usin the form below.
+To book hotel rooms please contact us using the form below.